MortenVinther/SMSApp/helpfiles/SMS-intro.md

 <tr><td colspan=4><hr noshade></td></tr>
 </table><br>
 <br>
 There are two main types of stocks shown in the table: "Other predator" and "Dynamic stocks".
 The group of **Other predators** includes a number of sea  birds, fish stocks and marine mammals, which all eat fish.
-It is assumed that the we know the abundance of these predators in the model, which will be be kept constant if the user does not change it.
-The group of **Dynamic stocks** includes the main fish stocks, where stock sizes change dynamically from recruitment, fishing pressure and natural mortality.
+It is assumed that the we know the abundance of these predators in the model, which will be kept constant if the user does not change it.
+The group of **Dynamic stocks** includes the main commercial fish stocks, where stock sizes change dynamically from recruitment, fishing pressure and natural mortality.
 Some of the stocks act both as predator and prey species, while some are only predators or preys in the model.
 Plaice and sole do not eat any of the fish stocks in the model (at a significant level) or is prey (at a significant level) for the model predators.

 The SMS model is used by the ICES Working Group on Multispecies Assessment Method, WGSAM (ICES, 2021) to estimate the historical natural mortalities, which are used in the ICES stock assessment and TAC advice for number of species in the North Sea area.
-The model is a so-called multispecies model, which uses historical catches. catch rates from scientific surveys and the observed stomach content from a quarter of a million fish to estimate the historical fishing mortality (F) and stock sizes.
+The model is a so-called multispecies model, which uses historical catches, catch rates from scientific surveys and the observed stomach content from a quarter of a million fish to estimate the historical fishing mortality (F) and stock sizes.
 The model takes account for predation, which results in the so-called predation mortality (M2).

 SMS is most often applied to estimate the historical stock sizes and fishing mortalities.
-The results are close to the results from the ICES single stock assessments, but not identical as the the SMS model as the ICES models for the individual species are often more complex than SMS.
+The results are close to the results from the ICES single stock assessments, but not identical.

 In this App, SMS is used as a forecast model.
 This is done from the model parameters, e.g. food suitability and exploitation pattern, estimated in the historical SMS, and assumptions of future fishing pressure and recruitment.
 The forecasts or scenarios assumes that everything is kept constant in the future, if not changed by the user.
 The is a crude assumption when the forecast is made for a long time period.
 This and the fact that there in general is rather high uncertainties in a complex model like SMS, means that the results should be seen a model results rather than strict prediction of future changes.